wp-plugins/contact-us-page-contact-people/readme.txt

 * Set Profile card padding top, bottom, left and right.

 = Contact People Ultimate =

-The Ultimate WordPress plugin for creating and displaying Contact Profiles for Groups of People, Organization, Company Departments, Stores, branch locations â€“ just about any Grouping that you want to create
+The Ultimate WordPress plugin for creating and displaying Contact Profiles for Groups of People, Organization, Company Departments, Stores, branch locations and just about any Grouping that you want to create

 * Create unlimited Groups and assign Profiles to Groups
 * Assign a single Profile to any number of Groups
 * Sort Profile order within each Group
-* Groups shortcode â€“ Insert Groups in any page or post.
+* Groups shortcode.
+Insert Groups in any page or post.
 * Insert multiple groups per pages or posts.
 * Shortcode point and click display editor.
 * Set the number of Profiles per row in each group
-* Show or donâ€™t show Google map with Group
+* Show or no show Google map with Group
-* Show or donâ€™t show Group title above Profiles
+* Show or no show Group title above Profiles

 = Localization =